elastest/elastest-torm/docs/index.md

      >**Note:** Building the project may require root privileges for running the test `DockerServiceItTest`.
 Either execute the TORM as root or skip such test.

-The server application can be used from the web interface (see next section).
+The server application can be used from the web interface [(see next section)](https://github.com/elastest/elastest-torm/blob/master/docs/index.md#start-elastest-torm-client-application).
 By default the endpoint of the ElasTest TORM Server Application should be located at URL `http://localhost:8091`, the exposed API could be checked at `http://localhost:8091/swagger-ui.html#/`.

 If you change any source file, you need to stop the service and start it again.

-#### ElasTest TORM Client Application
+#### Start ElasTest TORM Client Application

 You can develop ElasTest TORM Web Client Application using and editor and the command line or using Visual Studio Code: